 If you do stack boxes in your storage unit, put the heaviest items on the bottom.
 You don’t want to risk them crushing other belongings over time.
 Use sturdier storage containers, like trunks or plastic storage bins, to store items at the bottom of a stack.

 Extra Space Storage has residential and commercial self storage facilities throughout the country with amenities like climate-controlled storage, drive-up access, indoor access, and more.
-Find your storage unit today!
+Find cheap storage near you!